top of page

 Exposing them to all of the work we do at CCWG and the organizations we interact with gives the mentors a good idea of the possibilities for having a job in this field of work.

-The WSP members have done extensive testing of new wetland and riparian assessment methods.
+The WSP Corpsmembers have done extensive testing of new wetland and riparian assessment methods.
 They have also contributed significantly to our wetland restoration and water quality enhancement efforts.
-New ideas and fresh faces every year is always a positive impact on CCWG.
+New ideas and fresh faces every year have a positive impact on CCWG.

 Jenny Balmagia